Upper Mustang-Phu Valley Traverse Via Saribung La: Day 2 – Kagbeni To Chele

 Not far away is Kora Lathe lowest of the four border passes from Tibet indicated on the map below.
 The Chinese road to the 4660-meter-high pass is already complete.
 A major truck container port facility is planned for the Nepalese side of the pass.

-Within the next decade, the Mustang road from Kora La to Jomsom and down to Beni will become one of four major supply routes from Tibet.
-By then, all the travel brochure talk about it being “the last of the forbidden kingdoms” with its exotic Tibetan Buddhist culture will finally be put to rest.
+The Mustang road from Kora La to Jomsom and down to Beni has become one of the four major supply routes from Tibet.
+Now, perhaps all the travel brochure talk about it being “the last of the forbidden kingdoms” with its exotic Tibetan Buddhist culture will finally be put to rest.

-One thing the “winds of change” won’t do won’t do is take away from the stunning views.
+One thing the “winds of change” won’t do is take away from the stunning views.

 • Multi-coloured rock faces,